DimitrisLinarakis/From-digital-footprints-to-facts-mining-social-data-for-marketing-practices/README.md

   > created to store files that contain important data for the scraping mechanism, such as names of Instagram profiles
 - the *"tools"* folder
   > created to store files that contain usually used functions, such as functions that carry out the communication with the database
+###Important note
+The provided web scraper reads as input usernames of Instagram users from:
+- a database collection
+- a JSON file
+> located in the "resources" folder